 Side note: If your Web API is hosted in IIS, you should avoid using full-stops in the version name (e.g. “1.0”).
 The full-stop at the tail of the URL will cause IIS to treat it as a static file (i.e. with an extension) and bypass the URL Routing Module and therefore, Web API.

-The “ConfigureSwaggerDocument” “AddSwaggerGen” method is the extension method with which you’ll be able to configure your Swagger document.
-It takes an Action of SwaggerDocumentOptions SwaggerGenOptions, which has a “MultipleApiVersions” method which takes a collection of Info objects with which you can describe your versions.
+The “AddSwaggerGen” method is the extension method with which you’ll be able to configure your Swagger document.
+It takes an Action of SwaggerGenOptions, which has a “MultipleApiVersions” method which takes a collection of Info objects with which you can describe your versions.
 These are used purely for descriptive purposes.

 The real workhorse is the second parameter which is a “Function” which takes an instance of “ApiDescription” and a “version” as a string and is expected to return a boolean, true if the specific version is hit, false if not.
 Because the solutions for this is not homogenised, Swashbuckle solved it like this and you can resolve the version anyway you like really, because of this clever mechanism.
 In this example I expect that in the route the version (e.g.: “v1” or “v2”) comes after “api/”.